1. Chicken – Around 1.5 – 2 kg, cut into medium pieces

 4. Add 1/4 cup hot water.
 Mix well.
 Add the chicken pieces, enough salt and mix everything well so that the chicken gets well-coated with the gravy.
 Add 1/2 cup hot water.
-Close with the cooker lid.
-Pressure-cook for 1 – 2 whistles.
+Close with the pressure cooker lid (you can use a regular vessel instead).
+Pressure-cook for 1 whistle.
 Switch off the flame.
 Set aside for 10 – 15 minutes or until the pressure releases.
 Open the pressure-cooker.
 Check for salt and adjust.
 The curry will have a thick gravy, if its very thick, add 1/2 cup hot water, bring to a boil and cook for a few more minutes.
-You can either add 1 tsp coconut oil now or season it with mustards and dry red chilies instead.
+You can either add 1 tsp coconut oil now or season it with mustards, dry red chilies and fried pearl onions instead.

 5. Heat 1 tsp coconut oil in a small pan.
 Splutter mustard seeds and fry dry red chilies and curry leaves.
 Pour over the prepared curry.
 Close with a lid for 10 minutes.
 Open and mix well.
 Serve with rice, Kerala porotta, chapathis, idiyappam, appam, puttu etc.

 1. This is an easy peasy recipe where we can avoid the marination and slow-cooking – everything can be done in the pressure cooker.
 This curry is perfect for making yummy Kerala style chicken biriyani.
 Add chopped mint leaves once the curry is done (no need to season it with mustards and dry red chilies).
 Use 4 cups of basmati rice for 1.5 – 2 kg chicken.
 Prepare the rice and layer the biriyani as explained in this biriyani recipe.

 2. I did the first 3 steps in a non-stick pan in order to minimize the usage of coconut oil.
 You might have to add extra oil in between to prevent the onion mixture from sticking, if you are using a pressure cooker.